bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

     export default App;

 Now run your application using `npm start`.
-Open your browser’s developer tools and view the “Sources” for the current page.
+Open your browser's developer tools and view the "Sources" for the current page.
 Expand the `localhost:3000` &gt; `static` &gt; `js` node on the left and select the `main.chunk.js` file.
-Press `CMD+F` on macOS or `CTRL+F` on Windows to search the file for “Class Component”.
-Here’s what the transpiled code looks like for the `ClassComponent` class:
+Press `CMD+F` on macOS or `CTRL+F` on Windows to search the file for "Class Component".
+Here's what the transpiled code looks like for the `ClassComponent` class:

     class ClassComponent extends react__WEBPACK_IMPORTED_MODULE_0___default.a.Component {
       render() {